Selected Education Web Sites

 An online magazine for scholars, practitioners, and students of multicultural education produced by Eastern University in Pennsylvania.
 The magazine contains articles, instructional ideas, and reviews of juvenile and professional books, and multimedia materials.
 It was published from 1999 until 2006, and was succeeded by the International Journal of Multicultural Education.

-Developed by the University of South Carolina Aiken's School of Education, this peer-reviewed, electronic journal covers current issues in education such as educational research, assessment, teacher collaboration, tutoring and standardization.
+Developed by the University of South Carolina Aiken's School of Education, this peer-reviewed, electronic journal, published from 2002 to 2008, covered current issues in education such as educational research, assessment, teacher collaboration, tutoring and standardization.

 International Journal of Education